mirumee/ariadne-website/docs/django-integration.md

 ]
 ```

 Ariadne app provides Django template for GraphQL Playground.
-Make sure that your Django project is configured to load templates form application directories.
+Make sure that your Django project is configured to load templates from application directories.
 This can be done by checking if `APP_DIRS` option located in `TEMPLATES` setting is set to `True`:

 ```python
 TEMPLATES = [